Gamemode4Dev/GM4_Datapacks/lib_custom_crafters/README.md

 `if score $stack_size gm4_crafting matches ..<number>`

 ### Check the Items
 This checks the `Items` block data (moved to storage for efficiency), which represents the recipe input.
-Note that `Count` should not be checked here, since multi-crafting is supported by setting the `stack_size`
+Note that `count` should not be checked here, since multi-crafting is supported by setting the `stack_size`

 `if data storage gm4_custom_crafters:temp/crafter {Items:[<...>]}`